parasaurolophus/rader.us/src/philosophy/computability.md

     \end{cases}
 \\]

-where `NaN` is the IEEE 754 constant meaning "Not a Number," `INFINITY` is the IEEE 754 constant meaning \\(\infty\\).
+where `NaN` is the IEEE 754 constant meaning "Not a Number" and `INFINITY` is the IEEE 754 constant meaning \\(\infty\\).
 Also, 0 and `INFINITY` are signed in the IEEE 754 specification and follow the usual rules for sign agreement in division.